9.4 Raising awareness about global issues

 Non-formal and informal learning

 The annual initiative “Let’s Do it Cyprus” is organized every year since 2012 by the non-governmental organisation Together Cyprus in close collaboration with the Commissioner for the Environment (Γραφείου Επιτρόπου Περιβάλλοντος).
+The purpose of the campaign is to raise awareness and active participation of the public in issues related to the protection, conservation and sustainable management of the terrestrial and marine environment in Cyprus.
 The campaign is part of the global initiative “Let’s Do it World” and in Cyprus, the volunteers are called to contribute in cleaning the island’s most important natural sights like beaches, city parks and natural forest and mountain parks.
 The initiative has as its main target group, among others, young people and it is co-funded by the Ombudsman on environmental issues and other public and private sponsors, including Youth Board of Cyprus.

 The programme #LifeStories aims also to promote common European values, such as democracy, solidarity, and respect for human rights, through the work of Role Models.
 The Role Models, are young people that can serve as inspiring examples by making these common values part of their everyday life and thus, promote inclusive societies.
 Those people share their stories with others through inspiring speeches during events organized in the framework of the programme.
 The programme is organized by the Youth Board of Cyprus and it is funded by the Erasmus+ programme.

 There is no top-level programme or action for teachers, trainers, non-formal education workers and youth workers for continuous training and certification related to the promotion of global issues among young people in Cyprus, in general.